-- 5> In your notebook, complete the sentences with the highlighted idioms from the texts in exercise 2.
+- 5 In your notebook, complete the sentences with the highlighted idioms from the texts in exercise 2.
 Explain their meanings and origin.
-One of them is not sport-related. - 1 Because Tim was short, he n in a basketball team, but he soon proved to be a star on the court. - 2 As a fresher, Ben didn't for the school track team. - 3 The singer became popular , with his first album. - 4 The remark about your opponent's looks was really ! - 5 My coach told me not to M. He said I'm a good player, but that I should wait a year before I compete. - 6 I meant to invite Kelly to your tennis match, but I and completely forgot to text her! - 7 I was concentrating entirely on golf, but now I've decided to and focus on tennis instead. - 8 I've done my bit.
-It's not my choice now - 9 The only way to n in any sport is to gauge your opponents' strengths and try to outdo them. - 10 I'm ready to s to break a record nothing will stop me.
+One of them is not sport-related. - 1 Because Tim was short, he felt like the underdog in a basketball team, but he soon proved to be a star on the court. feel underestimated or unlikely to succeed (dog fighting) - 2 As a fresher, Ben didn't make the cut for the school track team. avoid elimination (golf) - 3 The singer became popular right out of the gate, with his first album. from the very beginning (horse racing) - 4 The remark about your opponent's looks was really hitting below the belt! attack in an unfair way (boxing) - 5 My coach told me not to jump the gun.
+He said I'm a good player, but that I should wait a year before I compete. act before the appropriate or ideal time (any racing sport using a starting gun) - 6 I meant to invite Kelly to your tennis match, but I dropped the ball and completely forgot to text her! fail (baseball) - 7 I was concentrating entirely on golf, but now I've decided to change tack and focus on tennis instead. change the approach one uses (sailing) - 8 I've done my bit.
+It's not my choice now the ball's in your court. it is your responsibility (tennis) - 9 The only way to stay ahead of the game in any sport is to gauge your opponents' strengths and try to outdo them. stay well-informed and up to date (any competitive sport) - 10 I'm ready to go the extra mile to break a record nothing will stop me, make an additional effort (The Bible)